As safety experts, SynTech has spent time honing in on the most critical terminology for discussing warehouse safety.

 Warehouse Terms You Need to Know

-Batch picking is a picking strategy where warehouse workers pick up multiple orders in a single pass through the warehouse.
+Batch picking is a strategy where warehouse workers pick up multiple orders in a single pass through the warehouse.

-Warehouse workers use handling equipment to move goods and other warehouse components more comfortably.
+Warehouse workers use handling equipment to move goods and other components more comfortably.
 Handling equipment is the umbrella term for warehouse vehicles, tools, and storage equipment.

 Due to the dangerous nature of warehouse work and equipment, companies are required to have liability insurance.
 The premium refers to how much the company has to pay to hold the policy and ranges depending on the warehouse’s quality of safety procedures.

-A loading dock is the part of the building where transport vehicles load or unload products and other materials.
+A loading dock is part of the building where transport vehicles load or unload products and other materials.
 It is one of the areas in the warehouse that can lead to the most accidents.